The Gallery features every original Redlin oil painting since 1985, set in an intentional architectural space designed for the best viewing possible.

 Step into the world of Terry Redlin in the Comforts of Home Cabin, a recreation of the lakeside cabin featured in his Comforts of Home painting.

-Meet Terry Redlin in three short videos about his life and works now showing in the Amphitheater are available for purchase online.
+Meet Terry Redlin in five short videos about his life and works now showing in the Amphitheater and throughout the Gallery.
+DVDs are available for purchase online.

 Terry Redlin’s wife Helene is from the Langenfeld family, famous for their ice creamery.
 He painted several paintings featuring their logo, and you can see Langenfeld memorabilia on display in the Langenfeld Exhibit.